 In this mode, the FIFO is divided into two separate blocks of 1024 words each.
-This allows ancillary data to be written to one side of the FIFO while reading from the other.
-Thus, in each half of the FIFO, the GS9090A will write the contents of the packets up to a maximum of 1024 8-bit words.
+This allows ancillary data to be written to one side of the FIFO while the application layer reads from the other.
+Thus, in each half of the FIFO, the GS9090 will write the contents of the packets up to a maximum of 1024 8-bit words.

-As described in Programmable Ancillary Data Detection on page 32, up to five specific types of ancillary data to be extracted can be programmed in the ANC\TYPE registers.
+As described in Programmable Ancillary Data Detection on page 31, up to five specific types of ancillary data to be extracted can be programmed in the ANC\TYPE registers.
 If the ANC\TYPE registers are all set to zero, the device will extract all types of ancillary data.